-On the newest episode of his weekly ‘The Kurt Angle Show’ podcast, the Olympic Gold Medalist was asked who he would pick as the greatest professional wrestler of all time.
+On an episode of his podcast, Kurt Angle was asked who he would pick as the greatest professional wrestler of all time.
+Here’s what the WWF Legend replied:

 I understand now, later on in my career, I started losing a step and I didn’t like what I saw.